docsforadobe/javascript-tools-guide/docs/user-interface-tools/scriptui-programming-model.md

   dismissed.
 - Floating palette: Also called modeless dialog, allows activity in other application windows.
 (Adobe Photoshop® does not support script creation of palette windows.)
-- Main window: Suitable for use as an application’s main window.
+- Main window: Suitable for use as an application's main window.
 (Main windows are not normally created by script developers for Adobe applications.
 Photoshop does not support script creation of main windows.)